-Following on from the high profile pop of 2012’s Electra Heart album, Marina And The Diamonds returned earlier this year with the more intimate Froot.
+Following on from the high profile pop of 2012’s Electra Heart album, Marina And The Diamonds have returned with new outing Froot.

 Electra Heart had been marked out by its concept album approach in which Marina Diamandis played around with ideas of female stereotypes cast against the widescreen stage of American culture.
 It’s a pool that the likes of Lana Del Ray also dabble in and it’s clear that Marina was continuing to explore that fascination with Americana that had been evident in earlier tracks such as ‘Hollywood’.

 For the new album the Welsh singer/songwriter opted for material that was more under her control, writing all the tracks herself and limiting production duties to herself and David Kosten (known previously for production work with the likes of Bat for Lashes) to forge a much more personal and intimate record.

 That theme is evident from the outset in the stripped down melancholia of opening track ‘Happy’ in which Marina equates the pursuit of happiness with, amongst other things, penning a good tune.
 At the same time, the kinetic pop that Miss Diamandis displayed on earlier tracks, such as ‘Shampain’ and ‘Primadonna’ isn’t entirely absent on this release.
 The quirky pop of ‘Froot’ plays with lyrical games involving fruity metaphors that give us strawberries and cream (where lesser talents would give us a raspberry).

 Equally, ‘Forget’ is one of Froot’s hidden gems with catchy hooks and a euphoric chorus.
 It’s lyrical themes of regret and moving forward utilise Marina’s smart wordplay as she regrets the times spent chasing rabbits when “I was born to be the tortoise/I was born to walk alone”.